Shohan494/fcc-again/Intermediate-Algorithm-Scripting/README.md

 - const valsToRemove = Object.values(arguments).slice(1);
 ## wherefore-art-thou
 - the thinking process was accurate but due to less used to in js code the problem got me, **need to practice more about return function js filter and inside filter function or any js function we can write inner code block and also return**
+## Smallest Common Multiple
+- for this solution, I picked the largest number then incremented, then checked with all other numbers in range if divisible. if divisible by all other numbers, then that's the one number which is the smallest common multiple